rubocop/ruby-style-guide/README.md

   ```

 * <a name="no-semicolon-ifs"></a>
-  Never use `if x; ...`.
+  Do not use `if x; ...`.
 Use the ternary operator instead.
 <sup>[[link](#no-semicolon-ifs)]</sup>

 * <a name="use-if-case-returns"></a>